prebid/prebid.github.io/identity/sharedid.md

 2. Drupal : Install from [Github](https://github.com/prebid/sharedid-drupal).

 #### Server Implementations
-Below are some examples for how to implement PubCID in various languages or platforms.
+Below are some examples for how to implement SharedId Server in various languages or platforms.

 ##### JAVA
 ```JAVA